Campus Signage Policy

 L. Donation plaques

 MSU recognizes the generosity of its financial donors with donation plaques.
 All donation plaque design and placement will be coordinated through Planning, Design and Construction to ensure a unified appearance that is appropriate to the space displayed.

 Line of authority

-Contact person in that office: Office of Planning, Design and Construction
+Contact person in that office: University Architect and Director of Planning, Design and Construction